torchbox/verdant-rca/docs/verdantsearch.md

 ### Partial term matching

-If you want to be able to find objects by only typing part of a word (eg. search for "Hel" and get "Hello" in the results).
-This is very useful for predictive search.
+If you want to be able to find objects by only typing part of a word (eg. search for "Hel" and get "Hello" in the results), you need to enable ngrams on the field.
+You can do this by setting "analyzer" to "edgengram_analyzer" in the fields configuration.

-This needs to be switched on in the indexed_fields dictionary.
-To enable it, simply set the "analyser" to "edgengram_analyser"

     class MyModel(models.Model, Indexed):
         title = models.TextField(max_length=255)